-Nomadic people & culture
+- Nomadic people & culture

 Mongolians are arguably the most friendly & warmhearted people in the world.
 We are welcomed open-armed everywhere.
 It doesn’t matter that they do not speak English; they speak with their warm smiles.
-Mongolia’s culture – one of the worlds last surviving nomadic cultures – is world famous.
+Mongolia’s culture – one of the world’s last surviving nomadic cultures – is world-famous.
 We get the opportunity to stay with nomadic families in their Ger; an adventure to never forget.
 Because of its beautiful open culture, Mongolia’s people make the country feel surprisingly accessible and warm (even during the cold spring!).

-Untouched by modern life
+- Untouched by modern life

-The feeling of being the only one
+- The feeling of being the only one

-With a population of only 3 million people and a size of 1.6 millions square kilometers (605k square miles), Mongolia is the least densely populated country in the world (only 1.97 people per square kilometer, or 5.1 people per square miles).
+With a population of only 3 million people and a size of 1.6 million square kilometers (605k square miles), Mongolia is the least densely populated country in the world (only 1.97 people per square kilometer, or 5.1 people per square miles).
 We drive hours seeing nothing but limitless open space, and visit the most incredible places without other tourists around; it makes you feel like you are the only person in the world.

-Most tourist go from the capital to the Gobi desert in the south, or to Lake Khuvsgul in the north and they miss out on the best part of the country: the west.
+Most tourists go from the capital to the Gobi desert in the south, or to Lake Khuvsgul in the north and they miss out on the best part of the country: the west.
 The more we travel west, the friendlier the people become; we drive into the Kazakh area.
 These people are known for their hospitality and… for eagle hunting!
 We visit the family of the Eagle Huntress and have the funniest experience drinking vodka – they are Muslims and cannot drink strong alcohol, so we have to finish a bottle.
-Not only is west-Mongolia known among Mongolians for the Kazakh people, it is also famous for its nature.
+Not only is west-Mongolia known among Mongolians for the Kazakh people, but it is also famous for its nature.
 Our driver proudly tells us that you don’t have to travel all of Mongolia: all things can be seen right there, in the west.
 Mountains, sand dunes, and lakes: everything!

-Adventure is out there
+- Adventure is out there

 With adventure comes wild camping, and –peeing and –pooping.
 Where you want and whenever you want; out in the open without anyone around you for miles.
 And though wild camping could be tough because of weather conditions, the starry skies are totally worth it.
-They say Mongolia is the land of the blue sky; to us it is the country of starry skies.
+They say Mongolia is the land of the blue sky; to us, it is the country of starry skies.

-Beauty of the season
+- The beauty of the season

 Mongolia is called the country of the blue sky because it has over 250 sunny days a year!
 The summers are hot and the winters extremely cold.
 And in spring, the weather is everything.
 Literally.
-In the Altai Mountains in the west you can see all four seasons from snow to sun to rain in just ten minutes.
+In the Altai Mountains in the west, you can see all four seasons from snow to sun to rain in just ten minutes.
 Every season shows a different Mongolia.
-The winter shows a beautiful white wonderland, the summer its green mountains and spring its newborn animals jumping around happily.
+The winter shows a beautiful white wonderland, the summer its green mountains, and spring its newborn animals jumping around happily.

 Although it is the coldest capital city in the world, Ulaanbaatar – or just UB – is a lively capital with a rapidly growing population.
 Nowadays almost half of Mongolia’s entire population lives in UB – no wonder the rest of the land is so empty.
-It is crazy to think that UB is also Mongolia, as the feel is the opposite as that from the countryside.
-The capital attracts young people from the rural areas and this makes the city feel alive!
+It is crazy to think that UB is also Mongolia, as the feel is the opposite as that of the countryside.
+The capital attracts young people from rural areas and this makes the city feel alive!

 A famous time to travel to Mongolia is during the National Nadaam Festival.
-Every summer this festival is celebrated as the festival of the Three Manly Sports: wrestling, archery and horse racing.
+Every summer this festival is celebrated as the festival of the Three Manly Sports: wrestling, archery, and horse racing.
 We are looking forward to returning to Mongolia one day and seeing this happening!